Denied Boarding Due to Vaccination Requirements: A Cautionary Tale

 My SSSS designation from Dubai to NYC last summer

-Every country differs on their protocol for conducting the secondary screening.
-In Reykjavik, Iceland, I was taken a to a separate room and all the contents of my carry-on bag were removed.
-All electronics were swabbed and scanned and the procedure was completed in 10 minutes.
-The personnel were very friendly and explained what they were going to do in advance.
+Every country differs in its protocol for conducting secondary screening.
+In Reykjavik, Iceland, I was taken to a separate room, and all the contents of my carry-on bag were removed.
+All electronics were swabbed and scanned, and the procedure was completed in 10 minutes.
+The personnel were friendly and explained what they would do in advance.
 In San Jose, Costa Rica, the security personnel gave me a pat down and searched my bag right at the gate.
-I actually hated this experience since almost everyone on my Southwest flight headed to Baltimore was already at the waiting area.
-I had 170 pair of eyeballs watching me as one agent thoroughly searched and swabbed my backpack and all its contents while the other gave me a thorough pat down.
+I hated this experience since almost everyone on my Southwest flight headed to Baltimore was already in the waiting area.
+170 pairs of eyeballs glaring at me as one agent thoroughly searched and swabbed my backpack and all its contents while the other gave me a thorough pat down.

-There are also instances where you might get SSSS on your boarding pass when traveling domestic.
+There are also instances where you might get SSSS on your boarding pass when traveling domestically.
 This occurred in 2015 when my wife and I returned from Istanbul, Turkey.
-Istanbul was deemed as a high risk travel area (it still might be), and anyone returning home from that area was getting SSSS on their boarding pass for the ensuing months.
-Upon returning, my wife and I had domestic flight from Chicago (ORD) to NYC (LGA), a flight we had taken countless times.
+Istanbul was deemed a high-risk travel area then, and anyone returning home from that area was getting SSSS on their boarding pass for the ensuing months.
+Upon returning, my wife and I had a domestic flight from Chicago (ORD) to NYC (LGA), a flight we had taken countless times.
 This time, we both received the SSSS on our boarding pass, much to our surprise.
 The TSA officer asked if we had been anywhere recently.
-I told him we were in Istanbul the prior week and he explained everyone coming back from that region was being selected for secondary screening.
-He wasn’t wrong as even people with TSA Pre-check and Global Entry were being flagged from secondary screening.
+I told him we were in Istanbul the prior week, and he explained that everyone returning from that region was being selected for secondary screening.
+He wasn’t wrong; even people with TSA Pre-check and Global Entry were flagged from secondary screening.
 In this instance, we were both given thorough pat downs (more like a massage) and had every electronic device swabbed and scanned.
 Our laptops had to be taken out and powered on.
-Even The Points Guy had a similar experience upon returning from Turkey around that same time and you can read about that here.
+Even The Points Guy (Brian Kelly) had a similar experience upon returning from Turkey around that same time.If you get an SSSS on your ticket, be cooperative and understand that the security personnel are just following protocol and doing their jobs.
+It will make the process easier and quicker, and you’ll be on your way a lot sooner.

 Using Social Media to Resolve Flight Disruptions